 Why This Matters for Modern Businesses

-LLMs introduce enormous opportunities—but also unfamiliar attack surfaces.
-For companies integrating AI into their workflows, the OWASP Top 10 for LLMs provides a foundational security framework that helps teams:
+LLMs introduce new attack surfaces that many security teams have not encountered before.
+For companies integrating AI into their workflows, the OWASP Top 10 for LLMs provides a foundational security framework that helps teams reduce risk, increase reliability and trust, protect sensitive data, avoid financial and operational damage, and ensure compliance with regulatory requirements like GDPR, HIPAA, and SOC2.

-Security must evolve with technology—and as AI becomes central to modern systems, organizations need to adapt.
+Security must evolve with technology.
+As AI becomes central to modern systems, organizations need to adapt.

 How DigitalCoding Helps Businesses Build Secure AI Systems

-If you're integrating LLMs into your application, we can help ensure your architecture is fast, cost-efficient, and resilient against modern AI threats.
+If you are integrating LLMs into your application, we can help ensure your architecture is secure and resilient against modern AI threats.

 Ready to secure your AI systems?
 Contact us to learn how DigitalCoding can help protect your LLM-powered applications.